nikomatsakis/babysteps/babysteps/_posts/2018-02-09-maximally-minimal-specialization-always-applicable-impls.md

 *Anyway*, I've been thinking about the upcoming Rust Epoch.
 We've been iterating over the final list of features to be included and I think it seems pretty exciting.
-But there is one "fancy type system" feature that's been languishing for sometime:
+But there is one "fancy type system" feature that's been languishing for some time:
 **specialization**.
 Accepted to much fanfare as [RFC 1210][], we've been kind of stuck since then trying to figure out how to solve an underlying soundness challenge.